jarednjk/map-project-tourist-attractions/README.md

 # Singapore Tourist Attraction Finder

-This project is an interactive map guide for people who wish to explore the tourist attractions in Singapore.
+The demo of the live website can be accessed here:

 ## Project Summary

 ### Project Context

-SG Tourist Attraction Finder is a mobile-responsive web application with an interactive map that allows uers to explore the different tourist attractions scattered across Singapore.
+SG Tourist Attraction Finder is a mobile-responsive web application with an interactive map that allows users to explore the different tourist attractions scattered across Singapore.

 ### Target Audience